SanjitRaman/RISC-V-cpu/rtl/reg_file_e/readme.md

 | `opE`           | 7            | Operation code signal for the Execute stage.             |

 ## Functionality
-The `reg_file_e` module utilizes an `always_ff` block to handle register operations during the execution stage.
 On the rising edge of the clock (`posedge CLK`), the module performs the following operations:

 - If the clear signal (`CLR`) is asserted, the module flushes its outputs, setting them to zero.
 - Otherwise, it passes the relevant signals from the Decode stage to the Execute stage.

-This module is designed to be integrated into a RISC-V processor to handle register-related operations during the execution of instructions.
-It provides flexibility with various parameterized widths to accommodate different data bus and control signal configurations.
-Refer to the module instantiation example and parameters for proper usage.
-Adjust the parameters as needed for your specific application.